park250ss/Table-Track/README.md

 #### Logic Coverage

 #### Integration Testing
-- The test case 'testUpdateReservation_Valid' in the [Reservation Manager Test] "/TableTrack/tests/ReservationManagerTest.java" file, performs Integration testing, because it tests how the Reservation class and the Reservation Manager class interact with each other
+- The test case 'testUpdateReservation_Valid' in the [Reservation Manager Test](/TableTrack/tests/ReservationManagerTest.java) file, performs Integration testing, because it tests how the Reservation class and the Reservation Manager class interact with each other

 #### Boundary Value Testing